 Laura Kargul has been concertizing as a solo pianist since the age of thirteen, when she made her concerto debut with orchestra in Detroit.
-She first came to international attention in 1985 when her European debut in the Netherlands was hailed by the Rotterdams Nieuwsblad as “one of the most remarkable debut recitals recently given in our country”.
-The following year Ms. Kargul played at Amsterdam's Concertgebouw and earned immediate recognition as a “world class pianist”: “This is playing that belongs on our great concert stages . . . . almost feverishly inspired, so controlled and so thrilling.”
-(Haagsche Courant, The Hague) Subsequent tours have included solo performances in Austria, Belgium, France, Germany, Greece, and Switzerland, as well as in the West Indies.
-As a guest of numerous international music festivals, Ms. Kargul has appeared at the Schleswig-Holstein, Nordhessen, and Eisenacher Summer Music Festivals in Germany, the Evian Music Festival in France, the Opera Theater and Music Festival of Lucca in Italy, the Lesvos Arts Festival in Greece, the Aspen Music Festival in Colorado, and Music Mountain in Connecticut.
+She first came to international attention in 1985 when her European debut in the Netherlands was hailed by the Rotterdams Nieuwsblad as “one of the most remarkable debut recitals recently given in our country.”
+The following year Ms. Kargul played at Amsterdam's Concertgebouw and earned immediate recognition as “A world class pianist: This is playing that belongs on our great concert stages…. almost feverishly inspired, so controlled and so thrilling.”
+(Haagsche Courant, The Hague) Subsequent tours have included solo performances in Austria, Belgium, France, Germany, Greece, Serbia and Switzerland, as well as in the West Indies.
+As a guest of international music festivals, Ms. Kargul has appeared at the Schleswig-Holstein, Nordhessen, and Eisenacher Summer Music Festivals in Germany and the Lesvos Arts Festival in Greece.
 She has recorded for radio in France, Germany, the Netherlands, and Jamaica, as well as for PBS radio and national television in the United States.
-As a collaborative artist she has performed with groups such as the Lark Quartet, the Da Ponte String Quartet, and the Michigan Chamber Strings.
+Grammy award winner Bob Ludwig of Gateway Mastering produced her solo CD of virtuoso transcriptions, Liszt and Ravel: Transcriptions for Piano.